axiomcura/predicting-cell-injury-compounds/README.md

 | [2.modeling](./notebooks/2.modeling/) | Trains and evaluates a multi-class logistic regression model |
 | [3.jump_analysis](./notebooks/3.jump_analysis/) | Applies our model to the JUMP dataset to predict cellular injuries |
 | [4.visualizations](./notebooks/4.visualizations/) | Contains a notebook responsible for generating our figures |

+## Installing respoitory and dependencies

+This installation guide assumes that you have Conda installed.
+If you do not have Conda installed, please follow the documentation [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

+1. **Clone the repository**: Clone the repository into your local machine and change the directory to the repo.

+    ```bash
+    git clone git@github.com:WayScience/Cytotoxic-Nuisance-Metadata-Analysis.git && cd Cytotoxic-Nuisance-Metadata-Analysis
+    ```

+2. **Install dependencies**: There are two environment files in this repository.
+One is in the root project folder, containing all the necessary packages to conduct our analysis in Python.
+The other is within the `./notebooks/4.visualization` directory, which includes packages for generating plots with R.

+    - **Analysis environment**: Create and activate the environment for analysis.

+        ```bash
+        conda env create -f cell_injury.yaml
+        conda activate cell-injury
+        ```

+    - **R visualization environment**: Create and activate the environment for R visualization.

+        ```bash
+        conda env create -f ./notebooks/4.visualization/visualization_env.yaml
+        conda activate visualization-env
+        ```

+That's it!
+Your Conda environments should now be set up with the specified packages from the YAML files.

 ## Analysis summary